ensdomains/docs/contract-api-reference/.eth-permanent-registrar/registrar.md

 mapping(address=>bool) public controllers;
 ```

-`controllers` allows callers to check if the supplied address is authorised as a registrar controller.
+`controllers` allows callers to check if the supplied address is authorized as a registrar controller.

 ### Check Token Approval